Siggers-Lab/CoRec/README.md

 ## Example

-To run the full analysis pipeline on the provided example data, run the following R command (also provided in `run_example.R`).
+To run the full analysis pipeline on the provided example data, run the following R command (also provided in `example_run.R`).
 The arguments are explained below.

 ```
 corec_motifs <- run_full_analysis(